mukultaneja/github-repo/README.md

 # Github Repository Visualization

 **Introduction :**
+To the introduction, this project is to find out the most popular programming languages for open source projects.
+The idea is to scrap public repositories data from Github Server using its own public API and to align the repositories according to their used programming languages.
+Finally, I am representing this data information in the form of visualization which listed out most popluar languages which people are using while working on open source projects.

+**Technologies :**
-This is one of my personal project in which I am implementing my data visualization and scraping skills.
-This project has been developed using **D3.js, Python, Scrapy and sqlite database**.
+I have used multiple technologies to create this tool and it consists multiple steps from scrapping to visualization of the data.
+Primarily this project has been developed using **D3.js, Python Tornado Framework, Scrapy Framework and sqlite database**.

-The core idea behind this project is to create an interactive visualization of github server.
-Using the visualization, a normal user can get an idea about the following.

-1. Which is the most used language in the projects hosted over the github server?
-2. Which is the most popular language used to create open source and personal projects?
-3. Distribution of public repositories based on meta data such as number of forks / number of contributors / number of starred for a particular repository.

-This project is currenlty under **developement**.
+**Working :**
+This is purely an open source proect, So I am sharing my code and all the processings behind the proect here (Ideas are always welcome to make it better :)).
+As I said earlier, this project consists multiple steps from scrapping data to visualization.
+So I would like to clear every step here,

+**Init Process**
+	To scrap data from github v3 API, one has to register its own [application](https://github.com/settings/developers) and create [access token](https://gist.github.com/caspyin/2288960) as well to authenticate itself to github v3 API.

+**Stroing the Scrapped Data**
+	Github Server returns a JSON structure corresponding to one repository.
+Firstly, I am loading this structure into the main memory using pandas library and then creating a relational structure between repositories, its owners and several other informations such as forks/ languages / contributors.
+Finally, I am using sqlite database to store this relational structure.

+**Running Scrappers**
+	I am running scrappers through cronjobs on my local machine.
+It is a continous process and Github allows 5000 requests per hour for authenticated users.
+So I am running this job in every 6 seconds on my local maching and fetching the data from Github Servers.

+**Visualizing Data**
+	Apart from scrappers & relational database, I have written a tornado server to access all this data information in a clean and better manner using REST API and finally I am putting this data information into d3.js at the client side and creating an interactive visual.

 Please visit the [link](https://mukultaneja.github.io/analysis/github-repos/) to find the implementation as of now.
-I have written **scrappers and created sqlite DB structure** to store raw data so far.
-Apart from it, I have written a **tornado server** as well to run the default view where user can see the interactive visual of aggregate number of public repositories for the specific programming languages.

-##### To run scrappers :

-1. To scrap data from github v3 API, one has to register its own [application](https://github.com/settings/developers) and create [access token](https://gist.github.com/caspyin/2288960) as well to authenticate itself to github v3 API.
-2. After step 1, run ``python build_schema.py`` from project directory to create a sqlite db named **repos.db** inside of **db directory**.
-3. To start scrappers, go to **github-repo/scrappers/repovis/repovis** and run ```python download_repos.py```.
-It will internally create a new process which calls the **scrapy framework** to download all the public repositories data and store it into the sqlite db along with th required meta data information.
-4. To load the default view, run ```python index.py``` and go to **localhost:8888** on browser.